mer-hybris/audiosystem-passthrough/README.md

 This can be used on devices where AudioFlinger service needs to be present but isn't used for anything.

-Package audiosystem-passthrough-dummy-hw2_0 contain service file which starts audiosystem-passthrough in android.hardware.audio@2.0 dummy mode.
+Package audiosystem-passthrough-dummy-hw2_0 contains a service file which starts audiosystem-passthrough in android.hardware.audio@2.0 dummy mode.
 This can be used on devices where android.hardware.audio@2.0 service needs to be present but isn't used for anything.